 ×Mangave 'Blood Spot'

 ×Mangave 'Bloodspot' is a succulent that forms a compact rosette of gray-green leaves with a fine-toothed margin edged with maroon and dots with the same color.
 The rosette grows up to 12 inches (30 cm) tall and 15 inches (37.5 cm) in diameter.
-Leaves are upright, up to 8 inches (20 cm) long and 1 inch (2.5 cm) wide.
+Leaves are upright, up to 8 inches (20 cm) long, and up to 1 inch (2.5 cm) wide.
 The inflorescence is up to 3.3 feet (1 m) tall and has few-flowered heads.
 Flowers are brown with exserted stamens.
-Some consider this hybrid to be non-suckering and monocarpic, so completely dying after flowering.
+Some consider this hybrid to be non-suckering and monocarpic, completely dying after flowering.
 Still, others have reported that the flowering rosette can live past the flowering event and that it will also occasionally sucker new rosettes to provide additional longevity.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).